 cows.
 CLA cannot be manufactured in the human body.
 The CLA content

-in milk and meat is affected by many factors: breed, age, diet,
+in milk and meat is affected by many factors including breed, genetics, age, diet,

 Lamb vs. mutton